galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >
 > > ### {% icon solution %} Hints
 > >
-> > - Column 17 contains information about medels
+> > - Column 17 contains information about medals
 > > - The possible values are `Gold`, `Silver`, `Bronze`, and `` (empty).
 > > - Expand the output or use the tool {% tool [Line/Word/Character count](wc_gnu) %} to see the number of lines in the file
 > > - Don't forget that the output (and line count) may include the header line